-If you’ve ever tried to edit or annotate a PDF file, you’ll know it’s not as straightforward as reviewing and commenting on an MS Office or Google Workplace document.
+If you’ve ever tried to annotate a PDF file, you know it’s not as straightforward as reviewing and commenting on other digital file formats.

-In this guide, we'll explore the primary use cases for PDF annotation tools, give you a checklist of features to consider when buying PDF annotation software, and finally present four PDF annotation tools for you to compare.
+In this guide, we'll explore the primary use cases for PDF annotation tools and the most current features to consider when using PDF annotation software.

 PDF annotations are beneficial for a variety of reasons.
 Let’s take a look at some of the scenarios where they would prove helpful.

-By saving your work as a PDF document, you know other people can read but can’t edit the content.
-Instead, they can add annotations detailing what they believe needs removing or changing and highlighting sections that need discussing further.
+By saving your work as a PDF document, you know other people can read but can’t edit the content itself.
+Instead, they can add sticky notes with their suggested changes and highlight sections that need clarification.

-For example, as you read through the document, you can add notes of anything significant or questions that come to mind that you need to follow up on later.
+For example, as you read through the document, you can add notes about anything significant or questions that come to mind.

-You could also add notes to track what you have or haven’t implemented from the instructions so that new team members know what to do.
+You could also add notes to track what you have or haven’t implemented from the instructions.

 You can add PDF annotations when you’re reviewing and approving creative assets.
 For example, you might want to ask the designer to change the look of the CTA: “I can hardly see the CTA – could you make it more visible?”
 Or change the background color: “Could you make the sky darker blue?”

 PDF annotations are indispensable when your marketing, creative, and design teams are collaborating on your latest ads.
-You can review the copy and images for print and digital ads and even run side-by-side comparisons so that you produce higher quality ad designs faster with fewer errors, versions, and revisions.
+You can review side-by-side comparisons of the copy and images for print and digital ads.
+That means you can work faster and produce ads with fewer errors, versions, and revisions.

-You can use them to guide internal teams, like your developers and copywriters, plus clients, so everyone involved can provide feedback.
+You can use wireframe annotations to guide internal teams, like your developers and copywriters, plus clients, so everyone involved can provide feedback.

-PDF annotations allow the compliance personnel, such as your legal and marketing teams, plus regulatory bodies, to review and approve all types of campaigns.
+PDF annotations allow compliance personnel to review and approve all types of campaigns.

-Other companies with strict brand guidelines regarding colors and word usage can also use PDF annotations in their review and approval process.
+Companies with strict brand guidelines can also use PDF annotations in their review and approval process.

 Catalog and magazine review

-Both digital and print catalogs and magazines have to undergo several review stages.
-Handling multiple pages would be tricky, especially center spreads with images and words that span two pages.
-But by saving all pages as a single PDF file, reviewers can toggle back and forth and propose suggestions and changes with annotations.
+Digital and print catalogs and magazines have several review stages.
+Reviewing multiple pages is tricky, especially center spreads with images and words that span two pages.
+But when you save all pages as a single PDF file, you can toggle back and forth and propose suggestions and changes with annotations.

-Online PDF proofing is particularly useful for high-volume print jobs where you’re checking and comparing the accuracy of changes, such as the colors, text, and pixelation of design elements.
-It saves on printing costs and any re-printing errors.
+Online PDF review is particularly useful for high-volume print jobs where you’re checking and comparing details such as the colors, text registration, and image resolution.

 Here are the key features to consider when evaluating PDF annotation software.